 RESEARCH TRIANGLE PARK, N.C.
-(AP) — Some information technology companies are growing so concerned about their inability to find enough digital talent that they're training their own.
+(AP) — Some information technology companies are growing so concerned about not find enough digital talent that they're training their own.

-It's a problem that the U.S. Labor Department identified 20 years ago.
-And it persists even though the median pay last year for computer and information technology occupations was about $83,000, compared to $37,000 for all jobs, with demand growing rapidly over the next decade, the Bureau of Labor Statistics said.
+The U.S. Bureau of Labor Statistics says the median pay last year for computer and information technology occupations was about $83,000, compared to $37,000 for all jobs.